keeganpaleshi/RMTest/readme.txt

 `spike_periods` holds a list of `[start, end]` pairs where events are excluded entirely.
 All of these accept ISO‑8601 strings and can also be set with the corresponding CLI options.
+`run_periods` specifies the intervals of valid data to keep after spike filtering.
+Events falling outside all provided periods are discarded.
+`radon_interval` sets two timestamps used to compute the change in radon activity between them.

 `ambient_concentration` may also be specified here to record the ambient radon concentration in Bq/m³ used for the equivalent air plot.
 The